f1r3k3rn/wr1t3upz/src/writeups/vikeCTF/Deep_Cover.md

 Qyhdznyx: Rfycx qakv pfobaabao ba hrf skzabao.
 Yskdah 40 hk 45 ms. Vban akzhrfyqh 30 us/r cbufMHG{6d5hbao_7k_50_US_t3z_r0dz}.
 Hfstfzyhdzf zbqbao hk sbadq 10 px fcfabao.
 Vban mrbll afyz sbadq 21.
 ```

-I want the writeup to be as close to people who have recently started so I will be very simple and detailed .
+I want the writeup to be as close to people who have recently started , so I will be very simple.
 We have a cyphertext where we can see that there is something that is similar to the flag cbufMHG{6d5hbao_7k_50_US_t3z_r0dz}

 what we can do ?